Jalingpp/ECDS/README.md

 Step 5.
 Modify the Client IP in `deploy.sh` of AC, and then `./deploy.sh`.
 VSCode check: There is a `snaddrs` file on the Client containing the ip-ports for SNs, and there is a `snaddrs` file on each SN containing its own ip-port.

 Step 6.
-Conduct experiments: `./run.sh` and find results in `/home/ubuntu/ECDS/data/outlog_client` and `/home/ubuntu/ECDS/data/outlog_ac`.
+Conduct experiments: `./run.sh`.
+The exexcution state is shown in `/home/ubuntu/ECDS/data/output_sn.log` and `/home/ubuntu/ECDS/data/output_ac.log`.
+Find results in `/home/ubuntu/ECDS/data/outlog_client` and `/home/ubuntu/ECDS/data/outlog_ac`.